 In “Releasing the Archive,” Bailey dissolved transparencies held in collections from SF State’s now-defunct Adan E. Treganza Anthropology Museum.
 The images on the transparencies consisted of animal dissections, graphic drawings and photographs of human reproduction and female anatomy, fossilized human skulls and casts of skulls, ethnic profiling, animals in captivity in zoos and game reserves, and ethnographic field photos.

-A billboard in Portugal announces Doug Bailey’s exhibition “Creative (un)makings: disruptions in art/archaeology,” co-curated with University of Lisbon Professor Sara Navarro at the International Museum of Contemporary Sculpture in Lisbon, Portugal.
+A billboard in Portugal announces Doug Bailey’s exhibition “Creative (un)makings: disruptions in art/archaeology,” co-curated with the University of Lisbon Professor Sara Navarro at the International Museum of Contemporary Sculpture in Lisbon, Portugal

 “We have done such a high-energy and necessary job supporting our students, delivering curriculum, rejigging our teaching and advising,” said Bailey, who joined SF State in 2008.
 “Something is going to break.
 It may be us.